Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 - `==` (equality operator)
 - `.equals()` (method defined in `Object` and overridden in many classes)

-Understanding the difference is essential for the certification exam.
+Understanding the difference is essential.

 #### 1.5.1 Equality with Primitive Types